syncwerk/syncwerk-server-installer/README.md

 ### Operating system
-It's meant to run on a [Debian Jessie minimal installation](https://www.youtube.com/watch?v=BCwz9oSSt8g).
+It's meant to run on a [Debian Jessie minimal installation](https://www.youtube.com/watch?v=BCwz9oSSt8g) or [Ubuntu Trusty minimal installation](https://www.youtube.com/watch?v=qdCbWOHwBL4).
 No desktop environment or other weird stuff like hosting panels (Plesk, ISPConfig, etc.)...

 ### Which components are used?